Lucca: Early modern period

 Lucca had been the second largest Italian city state (after Venice) with a republican constitution ("comune") to remain independent over the centuries.

 Between 1799 and 1800, it was contested by the French and Austrian armies.
-Finally the French prevailed and granted a democratic constitution in the 1801.
-However, already in 1805 the Republic of Lucca was converted into a monarchy by Napoleon, who installed his sister Elisa Bonaparte Baciocchi as "Princess of Lucca".
+Finally the French prevailed and granted a democratic constitution in 1801.
+In 1805 the Republic of Lucca was converted into a monarchy by Napoleon, who installed his sister Elisa Bonaparte Baciocchi as "Princess of Lucca".

 From 1815 to 1847, it was a Bourbon-Parma duchy.
 The only reigning dukes of Lucca were Maria Luisa of Spain, and her son Charles II, Duke of Parma, who succeeded her in 1824.
 Meanwhile, the Duchy of Parma had been assigned for life to Marie Louise, Duchess of Parma, the second wife of Napoleon.
 In accordance with the Treaty of Vienna (1815), upon the death of Marie Louise, Duchess of Parma in 1847, Parma reverted to Charles II, Duke of Parma, while Lucca lost independence and was annexed to the Grand Duchy of Tuscany.
 As part of Tuscany, it became part of the Kingdom of Sardinia in 1860 and finally part of the Italian State in 1861.